(All fields required)

 is a pediatric hospitalist who uses classical clinical research methods and quality improvement science to accelerate the integration of research findings into the general inpatient wards.
 He focuses on better understanding socioeconomic disparities among children hospitalized for asthma and on redesigning the clinical care system to better address those disparities.
 He also directs the fellowship in pediatric hospital medicine.

-Associate Director of Clinical Operations and Quality, Hospital Medicine
+Associate Director of Quality, Division of Hospital Medicine

 Quality improvement of care for underserved children with asthma; improving care delivery and medical education through family-centered care; resident and fellow education in pediatric hospital medicine

-Jeffrey M. Simmons, MD, is finishing an NRSA research fellowship and masters degree in clinical epidemiology.
+Jeffrey M. Simmons, MD, MSc, is finishing an NRSA research fellowship and master's degree in clinical epidemiology.
 He has obtained both internal and external funding to complete his fellowship asthma cohort project, and plans to pursue further external funding.
 He intends to blend health services and quality improvement methods to study inpatient care delivery and transitions in care.
 Clinically, Dr. Simmons works on the General Inpatient Service (GIS) as a pediatric hospitalist.
-He serves as the Associate Director of GIS, focusing on developing the group’s research program and fellowship training program.
+He serves as the associate director of GIS, focusing on developing the group’s research program and fellowship training program.

-MD: Wake Forest University School of Medicine, 2000.
+MD: Wake Forest University School of Medicine, Winston-Salem, NC, 2000.

 Certification: Pediatrics, 2003.